phas-ml/phas-ml.github.io/README.md

 ### Adding a post

-To create a new post simple create a new file according to the naming format and add it in the `_posts` directory.
+To create a new post simply create a new file according to the naming format and add it in the `_posts` directory.

 The first few lines of the file provided the necessary infomation to make the page and should look like this:
 ```